-5.1 Inflation Experiment Results
+5.1.
+Inflation experiment results

 The inflated volume of each membrane is shown as a function of pressure in Figure 16.
-While the spherical fiber-reinforced membrane appeared to reach an asymptote corresponding to the critical volume of 215.1 cm3 by its maximum inflation at 30.10 kPa, the conical fiber-reinforced membrane could only reach 81.8% of its theoretical maximum volume of 254.1 cm3 before the fibers ripped the elastomer matrix at 42.69 kPa, and the unreinforced membrane expanded exponentially at as little as 4.78 kPa.
+Whereas the spherical fiberreinforced membrane appeared to reach an asymptote corresponding to the critical volume of 215.1 cm by its maximum inflation at 30.10 kPa, the conical fiber-reinforced membrane could only reach 81.8% of its theoretical maximum volume of 254.1 cm before the fibers ripped the elastomer matrix at 42.69 kPa, and the unreinforced membrane expanded exponentially at as little as 4.78 kPa.
 Figure 17 shows both the unreinforced and fiberreinforced membranes at various stages of inflation.
 As expected, the radial fibers straightened throughout the inflation process for both fiber-reinforced membranes.
-While the circular fibers in both samples successfully prevented radial expansion, the membranes did not reach their fiberimposed volume limits due to the stiffness of the elastomer, resulting in the curved portions of fiber at maximum inflation, especially in the conical case.
+While the circular fibers in both samples successfully prevented radial expansion, the membranes did not reach their fiber-imposed volume limits owing to the stiffness of the elastomer, resulting in the curved portions of fiber at maximum inflation, especially in the conical case.

-5.2 Comparison with Model
+5.2.
+Comparison with model

 The error between the theoretically-calculated and experimentally-observed fiber patterns can be found in Table 1 and Figure 18.
-With the exception of the last, near-critical-volume test case of the spherical membrane, the model and experiment show good agreement with an average
+With the exception of the last, nearcritical-volume test case of the spherical membrane, the model and experiment show good agreement with an average $R^2$ value of 0.982 ( $\pm 2.59^\circ$ ) for the spherical membrane and 0.995 ( $\pm 1.56^\circ$ ) for the conical membrane.